Anti-Bolshevik propaganda: Anti-Bolshevik propaganda in Germany

-The Anti-Bolshevik and Anti-Communist propaganda in Germany was created and circulated by the Anti-Bolshevik League (German: Antibolschewistische Liga), later renamed to the League for Protection of German Culture (German: Liga zum Schutze der deutschen Kultur).
+The anti-Bolshevik and anti-communist propaganda in Germany was created and circulated by the Anti-Bolshevik League (German: Antibolschewistische Liga), later renamed to the League for Protection of German Culture (German: Liga zum Schutze der deutschen Kultur).
 The Anti-Bolshevist League was a radical right-wing organization, founded in December 1918 by Eduard Stadtler.

 Anti-Bolshevik propaganda in Russia

 Postcards

 Anti-Bolshevik postcards were circulated by the Volunteer Army (Russian: Добровольческая армия; transliteration: Dobrovolcheskaya armiya).
 The White Volunteer Army was an army in South Russia during the Russian Civil War that fought the Bolsheviks.
-It has to be noted that the Propaganda Bureau of the Volunteer Army produced less postcards than the Bolshevik government.
-According to the researcher Tobie Mathew, the anti-Bolshevik cards are amongst the scarcest of all Russian postcards for two reasons: firstly, they were politically incorrect in the Soviet Union and, secondly, only a small number of cards was issued to begin with.
-It has to be noted that the Bolsheviks, were far more successful in printing their propaganda materials, as control over printed media was considered a high priority by Lenin.
-After 1917, the Bolsheviks took over many previously privately owned printing houses across Russia.
+The Propaganda Bureau of the Volunteer Army produced less postcards than the Bolshevik government.
+According to the researcher Tobie Mathew, the anti-Bolshevik cards are amongst the scarcest of all Russian postcards for two reasons: firstly, they were "politically incorrect" in the Soviet Union and, secondly, only a small number of cards was issued to begin with.

 Postcards and posters were generally preferred as a part of the Russian population was illiterate, which made books and pamphlets less effective.
-The main publishers of the Bolshevik propaganda were Litizdat and Gosizdat (Russian: Госиздат; English: State Publisher).
-Since many Russians with Anti-Bolshevik sympathies had fled the country or were attempting to, and the White Army was constantly changing its location, most of the postcards were printed in the northern and south-western borderlands of the former Russian Empire, particularly in Finland and the Baltic States, and under the pro-German government in Ukraine in 1918.
-For security reasons, the postcards were usually transported by trains and distributed by hand.
+Since many Russians with anti-Bolshevik sympathies had fled the country or were attempting to, and the White Army was constantly changing its location, most of the postcards were printed in the northern and south-western borderlands of the former Russian Empire, particularly in Finland and the Baltic States, and under the pro-German government in Ukraine in 1918.